platformsh/platformsh-docs/sites/platform/src/add-services/elasticsearch.md

 ### Transitional

 With a transitional approach, you temporarily have two Elasticsearch services.
-Add a second Elasticsearch service with the new version a new name and give it a new relationship in `{{< vendor/configfile "app" >}}`.
+Add a second Elasticsearch service with the new version, a new name, and give it a new relationship in `{{< vendor/configfile "app" >}}`.
 You can optionally run in that configuration for a while to allow your application to populate indexes in the new service as well.

 Once you're ready to switch over, remove the old Elasticsearch service and relationship.